top of page

 Stephanie: Honestly, anytime there is an event where I get to reunite with the AO family, I get so bubbly and excited.
 I laugh the most at AO events and I am way more outgoing and likely to speak up when in their presence, which is a side effect of me feeling like I am safe.
 I can be a low-energy person but being around the AO family I feel charged and my energy level is through the roof.
 I want to talk to everybody, hug everybody, and play all the games.

-Yet, if I had to narrow it down even just a little bit, I would say the summer workshop has always been special.
+Yet, if I had to narrow it down even just a little bit, I would say the Summer Workshop has always been special.
 I went for the first time the summer before my junior year of high school and it was amazing.
-Before that event I was the type to call home crying during overnight events if I wasn't with at least one family member, but during the workshop, I can say proudly that I was so comfortable with the people that I was fine not talking to my family for the two days.
+Before that event, I was the type to call home crying during overnight events if I wasn't with at least one family member.
+During the workshop, I can say proudly that I was so comfortable with the people that I was fine not talking to my family for two days.

 Comments